filippoveronesi/random_passwords_generator/README.md

 # random_passwords_generator

 ## Introduction
-`A random number password generator written in Python, also it will generate his hash form.`
+`A random, Phyton-written, password generator, capable of generating his hash form too.`
 <br />

-Minimum 14 characters are required and the new passwords are compared with a .txt file containing the most common passwords, if it is the same as one of those, it will be discarded.
-I have not downloaded the rockyou.txt file because of his dimension, but a reduced one.
+Minimum comparison requirements are 14 characters.
+Passwords will be compared TO a .txt file containing the most common passwords, if it is the same as one of those, it will be discarded.
+Due to size issues, the rock you.txt has been downloaded in its reduced-dimension form.
 You can find the official rockyou file <a href="https://github.com/brannondorsey/naive-hashcat/releases/download/data/rockyou.txt" target="_blank">here</a>.
 <br />

 ![This is an image](/images/cmd.png)